 - Dogs with worms may not show signs of illness, except when the worms are present in large numbers.

-- As a responsible dog pet owner, you should always carry a poop-scoop or plastic bag with you to clean up after your dog.
-Regular worming will help to minimise the amount of egg contamination in the environment.
+- Regular de-worming will help to minimise the amount of egg contamination in the environment.

 Fleas and Ticks

 Many dogs may suffer from a flea infestation at some point in their lives.
-Dogs can become infected by fleas at any time of the year.
+Dogs can catch fleas at any time of the year.
 For this reason, treatment against fleas should be provided throughout the year.

 - The length of the flea life-cycle depends on temperature and humidity.
 In an ideal environment the cycle can be around 21 days.